In this post, I’m going to take you through everything you need to know about iron supplements during pregnancy. You’ll learn about:

 As mentioned, the amount of iron you need during pregnancy hugely increases.
 Many women, without being aware, might not have enough in their diet already.
 Why is this?
 Well, risk factors include having heavy periods, having a restricted diet such as vegan or vegetarian, having a lifestyle that includes endurance exercise, having an unbalanced or poor diet, having an underlying condition such as Crohn’s or thalassemia and having a history of inadequate iron, which you might not even know about!

 Your doctor will probably order a blood test around the 15-20 week mark, but this doesn’t check whether your iron stores while pregnant will be enough throughout each trimester.
 You don’t get your bloods rechecked until your 3rd trimester so, between your first blood check and 3rd trimester blood check, many women are not getting enough iron and therefore iron supplements while pregnant are important.

 As 50% of pregnancies are unplanned, it’s a really good idea to take vitamin and iron supplements prior to conception or as soon as you find out you are pregnant.

 Not all iron supplements are created equally!!
 When I became pregnant myself and although as a midwife with years of experience, I had never deeply investigated why some iron supplements for pregnant women and multivitamins with iron for pregnancy are better than others.

-Conversely, taking an iron supplement during pregnancy is so important to help prevent fatigue and tiredness, but you don’t want to take something that is going to make the normal discomforts of pregnancy so much worse!
-And understanding this was the beginning of learning that in my option, the best iron supplement for pregnancy was Active Iron!
+Conversely, taking an iron supplement in pregnancy is so important to help prevent fatigue, tiredness, but you don’t want to take something that is going to make the normal discomforts of pregnancy so much worse!
+Understanding this was the beginning of learning that, in my option, the best iron supplement for pregnancy was Active Iron!
 I took it myself and then did a huge amount of research to understand why I found it better than other iron supplements I tried.